 SVF-3901 Master's Thesis in Peace and Conflict Transformation - 40 ECTS

 The thesis will complete a student's work towards the master's degree in Peace and Conflict Transformation (MPCT).
 It will demonstrate a student's ability to reflect and write independently on topics related to peace and conflict, drawing broadly upon the various theoretical and methodological approaches, field activities, seminars and workshops covered in the MPCT programme.
-The thesis will examine a specific topic in a systematic or social scientific manner and also make potential contributions to the understanding of conflicts and diverse efforts to resolve them.
+The thesis will examine a specific topic in a systematic or social scientific manner and make potential contributions to the understanding of conflicts and diverse efforts to resolve them.
 In short, it is a student's independent work using primary and/or secondary materials, but written in close consultation with an academic supervisor.

-To assist students towards this goal, the course will also contain a number of workshops and seminars that offer a practical guide and coherent framework for students to engage with the research process throughout their studies.
-These seminars and workshops will address the key components of a research design, writing a persuasive and realistic proposal, provide guidance regarding the ethics and safety of their own resarch, and foster a clear grasp of the theoretical, methodological, practical and analytical issues relevant to their individual research projects.
+To assist students towards this goal, the course will contain a number of workshops and seminars that offer a practical guide and coherent framework for students to engage with the research process throughout their studies.
+These seminars and workshops will address the key components of a research design, writing a persuasive and realistic proposal, provide guidance regarding the ethics and safety of their own research, and foster a clear grasp of the theoretical, methodological, practical and analytical issues relevant to their individual research projects.
 Throughout the course, students will also train to confidently present their research ideas and results in an academic manner.

 Students, who have successfully completed the course, should have the following learning outcomes:

-- Have an understanding of the aims and practice of social research Analytical understanding:
+- Have an understanding of the aims and practice of social research Analytical understanding

 - Have the ability to reflect upon the reading materials underlying a degree programme and apply them to a self-selected research project